Entry requirements

 About this course

-* In your second year you’ll complete a compulsory work placement.
-Previous students have worked with youth offending teams, in prisons, police stations and courts as well as in voluntary agencies supporting offenders and victims in the community.
+Past students’ placements include working with youth offending teams, in prisons, police stations, courts, as well as in voluntary agencies supporting offenders and victims in the community.
+You may also have the opportunity to study abroad.

 Modules